ps-zita/2i-combotrials/README.md

    - Improve the UI layout for better readability and add more advanced visual features, like animated transitions between menu states. add custom music & graphics.

 ## Contribution
 Contributions to improve this script are welcome!

-Whether it's enhancing the UI, optimizing the code, or adding new features, feel free to share your updates.
+## License
+This project is licensed under the "Do Whatever the Fuck You Want" License.
+You are free to use, modify, distribute, or do whatever you want with this project, no strings attached.